The Fundamentals of Attachment Theory

 - You have some experience and want to gain additional qualifications;

 - You find it difficult to access opportunities for training and development.

-A 4,000 word workbook including 5 questions with a 600 word equivalent word count.
-The final section of the workbook requires the student to reflect and discuss how attachment theory informs their work with children and this has a 1,000 word count.
+A 4,000-word workbook including 5 questions with a 600-word equivalent word count.
+The final section of the workbook requires the student to reflect on and discuss how attachment theory informs their work with children and this has a 1,000-word count.

 You will attend the University for initial sessions; other learning will be online-line where you can access a range of learning materials to support your studies.
 There is plenty of support and interaction available from tutors and fellow students via online forums.

 February 26, March 5, 19, April 2 4-6pm